mconbere/mconbere.github.com/vittles/unsavory-tech-recruiters.markdown

  I always love to get these types of emails as I feel they help hone my craft.
 A few things about your email I would love your feedback on, if you don't mind having an open dialogue.

-"Google employs on the order of 30,000 engineers.
+> Google employs on the order of 30,000 engineers.
 Being impressed that I'm part of Google devalues my individuality and indicates that your company is looking for cogs rather than free thinking people.
-It would have been much better to find out something about my actual work and start with that."
+It would have been much better to find out something about my actual work and start with that.

 As I understand it, Google's culture is to not be a cog in a wheel, even though some might feel that way.
 The Google culture values transparency and freedom.
 I have never worked there but that is my understand from speaking with many engineers from Google and hearing people like Lazlo speak.
 I also realize that the scale of what you are working on is typically much larger than the average engineer.
 I do this to let candidates know that this is not completely random spam.